ABRG-Models/Stalefish/reading/README.md

      giving the location of each loop.
 For the boundary of each loop, see FrameNNN/class/FBE000 etc.

- * **global_landmarks**: An n coumns by 3 rows matrix recording the location of n global landmarks on the frame.
+ * **global_landmarks**: An n columns by 3 rows matrix recording the location of n global landmarks on the frame.
 The 3 rows give the 3D coordinates of the global landmarks (the x location derives from the slice's position along the x axis).

  * **landmarks**: This is a two column matrix containing the 3D locations of the user-supplied landmark positions which are the black dots